Conclusion of graphs in the polar coordinate system

 )

-As a result, the model plots in a rectangular coordinate system, but outputs them after a transformation that interprets the input signals as data in a polar coordinate system.
+As a result, the model builds a graph in a rectangular coordinate system, but outputs them after a transformation that interprets the input signals as data in a polar coordinate system.

 The output graph is the sum of two graphs in the polar coordinate system.
-The first one sets the position of the centre line of each of the two curves that make up the logo (curve LUT2, its radius 1.0).
-The second component (curve LUT1, displayed with radius 0.25) models the deviation from the centre line.
+The first one sets the position of the center line of each of the two curves that make up the logo (curve LUT2, its radius 1.0).
+The second component (curve LUT1, output with a radius of 0.25) simulates the deviation from the center line.

 The coordinate transformation is done in two different ways.
-Both are interchangeable.
-In the first case we transform coordinates using simple blocks from the base palette:
+Both options are interchangeable.
+In the first case, we will transform the coordinates using simple blocks from the basic palette.:

 struct Block <: AbstractCausalComponent